FrankOnyemaOrji/dsa-summative/README.md

     If the characters Text1[i-1] and Text2[j-1] are the same, then dp[i][j] = dp[i-1][j-1] + 1.
     If the characters are different, then dp[i][j] = max(dp[i-1][j], dp[i][j-1]).

-- run solution one by using:
+Run solution one by using:

     gcc - solution2.c -o S2